Scalp Micropigmentation – SMP

 What is Scalp Micropigmentation Used for?

-Scalp micropigmentation is a very versatile treatment that Dr. Houssock and Dr. Vogel utilize to help patients achieve improvements in the appearance of their hair and scalp.
+Scalp micropigmentation is a very versatile treatment that Dr. Houssock utilizes to help patients achieve improvements in the appearance of their hair and scalp.
 The main reasons for tattooing the scalp with SMP are to:

 - Provide the appearance of hair stubble in unsatisfactory donor scars following a hair transplant.
 Additionally, SMP can be used in conjunction with corrective hair transplants to soften the appearance of the recipient area resulting from a poorly performed hair transplant procedure.